Computer Systems Engineering with a Year in Industry BEng

 Department of Automatic Control and Systems Engineering

-You'll develop your engineering skills in computer software and hardware.
+This four-year BEng course will develop your engineering skills in computer software and hardware.
 The key difference between this and a computer science degree is the focus on engineering systems: electromechanical design, robotics and computer programming for embedded systems.
+You'll also carry out an industrial placement to enhance your employability.

 Modules are informed by our world-leading research and designed with input from our industry partners, so you'll have the best start for your career.
 You'll use industry-standard equipment and learn about state-of-the-art applications in infrastructure, medicine and aviation.